 Oh yeah, one more thing - Scrum is not the same as Agile.

-If you want to learn more about the basic Scrum terminology and its usage in practice – sign up for our free Online Scrum course.
+If you want to learn more about the basic Scrum terminology and its usage in practice – sign up for our Online Scrum course.
 Also, try out our backlog scrum tool as it will give you additional "feel" for the framework.